excid3/rails/guides/source/getting_started.md

 ### Deleting Products

 The last feature we need to implement is deleting products.
-We will add a `destroy` action to our `ProductsController` to handle `DELETE /products/:id` requests:
+We will add a `destroy` action to our `ProductsController` to handle `DELETE /products/:id` requests.

+Adding `destroy` to `before_action :set_product` let's us set the `@product` instance variable in the same way we do for the other actions.

 ```ruby
 class ProductsController < ApplicationController